ThRiLKiLKuLt1/ThRiLKiLKuLt1/README.md

 - 👋 Hi, I’m @ThRiLKiLKuLt1
 - 👀 I’m interested in ...hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...life
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...vengeance
 - 📫 How to reach me ...don't
 - 😄 Pronouns: ...she
 - ⚡ Fun fact: ...I'm not as nice as I look